Reading Time: 4 minutes

 Being able to access your programs from almost anywhere is one of the major plus points of using Cloud services.
 Picture the scene;

 You’re travelling to see a client a few hundred miles away.
 After a long journey, you finally arrive, sit down with a cup of tea, ready to rock.
 But suddenly you make a shock realisation… The important report you need is still sitting on your desktop many miles away.
-Now, if you were using Sage 200 Extra Online or Sage Financials, you’d be able to “take” everything with you, no matter where you went.
+Now, if you were using Sage 200 or Sage Intacct, you’d be able to “take” everything with you, no matter where you went.
 As Cloud systems are all essentially stored on the Internet, anywhere you can get access to Google, you can get access to your Sage online accounting system.

 Dedicated servers and backup procedures